edgelesssys/contrast/docs/docs/components/runtime.md

 After deploying the installer, it performs the following steps on each node:

 - Install the Contrast containerd shim (`containerd-shim-contrast-cc-v2`)
-- Install `cloud-hypervisor` as the virtual machine manager (VMM)
+- Install `cloud-hypervisor` or `QEMU` as the virtual machine manager (VMM)
-- Install an IGVM file for pod-VMs of this class
+- Install an IGVM file or separate firmware and kernel files for pod-VMs of this class
 - Install a read only root filesystem disk image for the pod-VMs of this class
 - Reconfigure `containerd` by adding a runtime plugin that corresponds to the `handler` field of the Kubernetes `RuntimeClass`
 - Restart `containerd` to make it aware of the new plugin